Northwest Yunnan: Tracing the Thousand-Year Footsteps

 This 6-day, 5-night journey through Northwest Yunnan takes you from Dali to Lijiang and Shangri-La, tracing the legendary Tea Horse Road where snow-capped mountains, shimmering lakes, and ancient towns reveal centuries of history and culture.
 Along the way, you’ll encounter the vibrant traditions of the Bai, Naxi, and Tibetan peoples.

-In Dali, cycle along the tranquil shores of Erhai Lake beneath the snowy peaks of Cangshan, then step into Xizhou to savour local flavours and try your hand at Bai tie-dye, an age-old craft.
+In Dali, cycle along the tranquil shores of Erhai Lake beneath the snowy peaks of Cangshan, then step into Xizhou to savour the local flavours and try your hand at Bai tie-dye, an age-old craft.
 In Lijiang, stroll through cobbled lanes steeped in history, admire the timeless Baisha Murals, experience Dongba papermaking, and ascend Jade Dragon Snow Mountain, where glaciers and the turquoise waters of Blue Moon Valley offer breathtaking vistas.

 Shangri-La reveals its splendour in striking contrasts: the thundering depths of Tiger Leaping Gorge, the golden rooftops of Songzanlin Monastery, and the vast wetlands of Napa Lake, dotted with yak herds and migratory birds.
 For those extending their adventure, Lugu Lake awaits—a hidden gem where the Moso people keep alive their unique matrilineal traditions and warm hospitality.